 Sex trafficking is a crime taking place in Canada right now.
 Yet many Canadians don't believe it can and does happen to our children.
 The truth is that it's happening in our communities, to our children and often right in front of us.
 Yet many times the signs go unnoticed by those in the best position to help.

-The purpose of Traffick Stop is to combat sex trafficking and support survivors through the sharing of knowledge.
-The resources on this site are based on our work with over 200 young women and learnings from the implementation of our anti-trafficking plan.
+The purpose of Traffick Stop is to help prevent sex trafficking and support survivors through the sharing of knowledge.
+The resources on this site are based on our work with over hundreds of young women and learnings from the implementation of our anti-trafficking plan.
 This model includes prevention and early intervention, direct support for survivors, and research and evaluation.

 By sharing our findings, we hope to help educate others so that we can all work together to fight sex trafficking.